trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 # Put it in a box
 That pointer from the stack to the heap, how do we create such a thing?

-* Boxing something is the way to create data that is stored on the heap
+* Boxing something is the way to store a value on the heap
-* A box uniquely owns that data, there is no one else that also owns the same data
+* A `Box` uniquely owns that value, there is no one else that also owns that same value
 * Even if the type inside the box is `Copy`, the box itself is not, move semantics apply to a box.